Watchtower Policy on Child Abuse

-Of most damage is the "Two Witness" Rule.
+The fundamental flaw of Watchtower child abuse policy has been an unyielding application of the "two-witness" rule.
 Until the late 1990s, egregious Watchtower policy dictated that two witnesses must be present at the same sexual encounter, for the perpetrator to be considered to have committed a Scriptural offence.
 In the case of child molestation, there are almost never two witnesses.
 This meant that even when several children made an accusation against the same brother, the elders were to do nothing.
 Without two witnesses, the only time action could be taken was when the accused confessed.
 Elders were aware of serial child abusers, yet no action was taken either within the congregation, or by contacting the police.
 It is incomprehensible that the Governing Body could sanction such a policy.

 The Watchtower 1995 Nov 1 pp.28-9 gave the following advice regarding accusations of child abuse.